Can Therapy With A Marriage Counselor Save Your Marriage?

 Healing after infidelity to restore a healthy relationship

 When one person in a relationship is unfaithful, it may cause trust, self-esteem issues, and negative thoughts about the romantic aspect of the marriage for the person affected.
-There may be new relationship conflicts, and partners might struggle to regain trust.
+There may be new relationship conflicts, and our partners might struggle to regain trust.

 Professional help and online therapy might be helpful for couples in dealing with the emotions they feel about the situation.
 A therapist may lead you through practical ways to explore negative thoughts, forgiveness, openness, apology, and communication.
 They might also oversee conversations about trust and how to repair and strengthen the relationship so you can make your marriage work.

-Discussing long-term problems with a marriage counselor
+Discussing my long-term problems with a marriage counselor

 For some conversation topics, a therapist might suggest having the conversation in therapy first instead of tackling it at home.
 In a session, the therapist can more easily pinpoint common patterns between you and note them when they come up.
 For example, if you both don’t give each other the opportunity to communicate, the therapist might note that and remind you to move back to active listening.